 Dartmoor is a living, working landscape, shaped by its inhabitants both past and present.
 It is home to 34,000 people and has a strong culture of community action.

-The Dartmoor National Park Authority recognises the valuable contribution that community and other similar groups make to maintaining and enhancing Dartmoor's special qualities and offers communities support both financially and practically be it through grants, advice or partnership working.
+We recognise the valuable contribution that community and other similar groups make to maintaining and enhancing Dartmoor's special qualities and offer communities support both financially and practically be it through grants, advice or partnership working.

 Thanks to £10,000 from The Prince’s Countryside Fund, we have been able to bring organisations together and provide them with training and support so they can build stronger communities for the future in the wake of the imapact of Covid-19.

 We have done this by establishing a new Dartmoor Community Support Network, which offers practical training, networking opportunities, events and professional support.
 It links new community groups with established ones, promotes local goods and services and gives organisations more opportunities to identify new markets and share best practise.

 It also looks at how the public, private and third sectors can work together in ways that benefit people who live and work on the moor.
 If you're interested in joining the network email your details to firstname.lastname@example.org.

 In May 2020 CACI released a selection of their geodemographic datasets (known as Acorn) to Local Authorities for use in recovery planning following the Covid-19 pandemic.
 Subsequently, DNPA have created an Acorn profile for Dartmoor National Park from these datasets.
 The profile will be used to help inform the Recovery Plan.